graphcore/poptorch/docs/user_guide/overview.rst

 If an IPU is allocated to run consecutive stages, PopART will merge consecutive stages into one on the same IPU.
 Weights and activations will use the on-chip memory of the IPUs.
-Layers sharing weights need be placed on the same IPU.
+Layers sharing weights need to be placed on the same IPU.

 :py:class:`poptorch.ShardedExecution` can be useful for processing a single sample or debugging.